Managing an ecommerce operation is a tremendous undertaking.

 - Managing inventory

 - Customer service

 - Developing a shipping strategy

-For example, an Ecommerce Operations Manager might collaborate with the Warehouse Manager to perform regular ecommerce inventory audits.
-Other responsibilities could include pullinginventory reports, invoicing, budgeting, and finding ways to optimize operations for efficiency.
+For example, an Ecommerce Operations Manager might collabourate with the Warehouse Manager to perform regular ecommerce inventory audits.
+Other responsibilities could include pullinginventory reports, invoicing, budgeting, and finding ways to optimise operations for efficiency.

-Additionally, someone in this role may also work with the Director of Fulfillment or the ecommerce shipping team to oversee labor training, processes, and supply chain technology where it’s most needed.
+Additionally, someone in this role may also work with the Director of Fulfilment or the ecommerce shipping team to oversee labour training, processes, and supply chain technology where it’s most needed.
 This includes implementing end-to-end ecommerce solutions to ensure that all of these disciplines work together seamlessly for the ecommerce operations to function as desired.